Parkhead Credit Union Ltd

 For any change of address, if you didn’t tell Parkhead Credit Union of the change or told them but didn't receive confirmation, we’ll need to see evidence of the address change.
 You can use a document such as a council tax bill, utility bill (but not a mobile phone bill), or benefits entitlement letter, but the letter must be less than three months old.

-Please contact the administrators with evidence of your change of name or address.
-Once confirmed they’ll instruct us to make payment in your new name or to your new address as appropriate.
+Please contact FSCS with evidence of your change of name or address.
+Once confirmed we'll make payment in your new name or to your new address as appropriate.

 If the estate has already received cash over the counter, or banked the cheque payment, you don’t need to do anything.
 If the estate hasn’t received the payment, you’ll need to provide at least one proof of identity in the form of the grant of probate or letters of administration.
 If neither are available you'll need to provide a will and death certificate.

-Please provide the relevant document to the administrators, who will then contact FSCS so we can arrange payment.
+Please provide the relevant document to FSCS so we can arrange payment.